 Take for example a quality after-school program.
 The program should not exist simply to help children complete their homework or keep them out of trouble for a day.
 A strategic program is designed to include resources to ensure that each child develops emotionally, socially, and academically so they are equipped to graduate from high school and continue on to higher education or a fulfilling career.

-In theory, this sounds fairly simple, however many great program “ideas” turn into failures because theory and application never meet.
+In theory this sounds fairly simple.
+That said, many great program “ideas” turn into “failures” because theory and application never meet.

 The following 10 tips around program design are the beginning of a successful organization that will continue to grow and serve the community: